-- Combine sifted powdered sugar, butter, sweetened condensed milk, and wine until well blended and smooth.
-(It is best to use a handheld mixer here) Place in fridge until firm.
+- Combine confectioners' sugar, butter, sweetened condensed milk, and wine until well blended and smooth.
+(It is best to use a handheld mixer here.)
+Place in fridge until firm.

 - Meanwhile, spread out the drained cherries on a cookie sheet and freeze for at least 1 hour.

-- When ready to assemble, scoop out about 1-2 teaspoon of filling and form into a ball around frozen cherry.
-(If your filling does not seem thick enough, you can add up to 1/2 cup more of powdered sugar.)
+- When ready to assemble, scoop out about 1-2 teaspoons of filling and form into a ball around frozen cherry.
+(If your filling does not seem thick enough, you can add up to ½ cup more of confectioners' sugar.)